aux-exchange/aux-exchange/aptos/api/aux-ts/examples/OnboardingAMM.md

   supported coins like WETH or WBTC to arb those pools.
 Remember that you need an initial balance on both sides for the bot to trade!

+- We want limited risk exposure to the assets we are trading.
+You can set `maxPositionNumTrades` to limit the number of identical directional trades to do so.
+For example, if you set `maxPositionNumTrades=2`, the sequence of trades would be
+    * BUY BUY BUY (X)
+    * SELL SELL SELL (X)
+    * BUY BUY SELL BUY BUY (X)
+    * BUY BUY SELL BUY (O)
+    * SELL BUY BUY BUY (O)

 ## Running the AMM Arb Bot on Mainnet

 - If you have your own Aptos full node, great!
 Your bot won't be hindered by